 - Yamaha RX-V675 7.2 Channel Reciever – I actually bought this off of a coworker when he moved and no longer needed the unit.
-I trust his judgement when it comes to audio equipment so I knew I was getting a quality piece.
-An extremely capable device, it is the hub that ties all the components together, and does the job swimmingly.
+I trust his judgment when it comes to audio equipment so I knew I was getting a quality piece.
+An extremely capable device, it is the hub that ties all the components together and does the job swimmingly.

-- Elac Uni-Fi Speakers – These are awesome.
+- Elac Uni-Fi Speakers– These are awesome.
 I went to a local audio emporium and they had these on display.
 They sound like speakers that cost 3 times as much.
 Like I said above, read some reviews online.
-We have a center, two floor-standing, and two bookshelf speakers for the channels center, front right/left, and rear right/left, respectively.
+We have a center, two floor-standing, and two bookshelf speakers for the center of the channel, front right/left, and rear right/left, respectively.